sparanduru/sparanduru/README.md

 You can click the Preview link to take a look at your changes.
 --->

-- 👋 Hi, I’m Srini
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning Kubernets Adminstration
-- 💞️ I’m looking to collaborate on T-Tech talk on Terraform,AWS and Python
-- 📫 How to reach me @gmail id mentioned below
-- 😄 Pronouns: He
-- ⚡ Fun fact: Life is journey with so many difficulties but in IT lets face every difficulties by learning new things

 <h1 align="center">Hi 👋, I'm <a href="https://100rabhcsmc.github.io/Me.io/" target="blank">